theappbusiness/TABResourceLoader/Documentation/Using failure models.md

 # Using failure model example

-In some cases your request might return a server error, but you may still want to parse the data into a failure model.
+In some cases your request might return a server error (i.e. 4xx or 5xx), but you may still want to parse the data into a failure model.

 For example, the server returns response code 400, with JSON body: